 In a rush?
 Here’s the short answer.

-The best side dishes for London broil include truffle mash, Hasselback squash, an Asian salad, or roasted broccoli.
+The best side dishes for London broil include truffle mash, Hasselback squash, an Asian salad, garlic butter rolls, or roasted broccoli.
 Other veggie options are grilled carrots or corn, or an apple and walnut salad.
-For an impressive side, go for crab imperial or a lemon risotto.
+For an impressive side, go for a lemon risotto.

 Truffle mashed potatoes

 Mashed potatoes and London broil – you can’t get any more classic than this duo.